Pet insurance vs savings account: Which is better for Aussie vet bills?

 Benefits of a savings account include:

-• Freedom to use the funds for both pet and household needs.
+- Freedom to use the funds for both pet and household needs.

-• No ongoing insurance policy requirements.
+- No ongoing insurance policy requirements.

-• Ability to adjust contributions as income changes.
+- Ability to adjust contributions as income changes.

-• Veterinary costs can far exceed what has been saved.
+- Veterinary costs can far exceed what has been saved.

-• Emergencies can happen before your savings reach a meaningful amount.
+- Emergencies can happen before your savings reach a meaningful amount.
 For example, if you have only $500 saved by setting aside $100 each month after you have brought your puppy home, a case of gastrointestinal upset with an average cost of $694 (according to Petsure’s 2024 claims data for dogs under 1 year old) would mean you would need to dip into other funds to cover the treatment.
 You’d also need to start building up your now empty savings account once again.

-• Multiple accidents and illnesses can occur within a short time period.
+- Multiple accidents and illnesses can occur within a short time period.
 In the above example, if another accident or illness occurs soon after, you will have no savings put aside for it.

-• Your pet may require ongoing treatment for more complex or chronic conditions, e.g. allergies, diabetes or cancer.
+- Your pet may require ongoing treatment for more complex or chronic conditions, e.g. allergies, diabetes or cancer.
 This can be very expensive and can quickly erode your savings.

-• It may be tempting to use money put away in pet savings accounts for other emergencies requiring a significant investment, like car repairs or unexpected bills.
+- It may be tempting to use money put away in pet savings accounts for other emergencies requiring a significant investment, like car repairs or unexpected bills.

 In summary, a savings account can be a good addition or alternative to pet insurance, if you already have a large amount saved, are diligent with regular savings payments, and are willing to draw on funds as needed to cover large and unexpected pet costs.
-However, this option has many potential drawbacks and risks, as discussed above.

 What pet insurance offers in comparison

 Pet insurance takes a different approach to saving money in an account.
 Instead of building funds slowly, you pay regular premiums in exchange for coverage against a range of unexpected accidents and illnesses.
-It can help reduce the out of pocket expense for eligible vet bills when things don’t go according to plan.
+It can help reduce the out-of-pocket expense for eligible vet bills when things don’t go according to plan.

 We find that the value of pet insurance is often realised by uninsured pet owners after they are faced with a large vet bill, and unfortunately this is usually too late.

-Advantages of pet insurance vs a savings account include:
+Advantages of pet insurance include:

-• Paying your pet insurance premiums is a form of budgeting.
+- Paying your pet insurance premiums is a form of budgeting.
 It eliminates the temptation to use the money for other things.

-• Access to your total annual benefit limit – up to $30k per year on our Nose-to-Tail Cover – is available immediately, without the delay of waiting for your savings to accumulate (subject to applicable waiting periods).
+- Access to your total annual benefit limit – up to $30k per year on our Nose-to-Tail Cover – is available immediately, without the delay of waiting for your savings to accumulate (subject to applicable waiting periods⑅).
+Accidents or illnesses can occur at any time; if you haven’t yet accumulated enough savings, you may not be able to afford the recommended treatment.

-• Many pets end up with long-term or chronic health conditions that require ongoing medication and regular vet check ups.
-Pet Insurance can cover eligible costs for treatment over your pet’s life, as long as your policy remains active4.
+- Many pets end up with long-term or chronic health conditions that require ongoing medication and regular vet check ups.
+Pet insurance can cover eligible costs for treatment over your pet’s life, as long as your policy remains active4.

 Pet insurance is a way to help alleviate these concerns by covering eligible vet bills so you can focus on what matters – helping your sick or injured pet.
-It covers a wide range of vet treatments for illnesses and injuries, allowing you to focus on what matters; looking after your beloved fur baby when they need it most.
+It covers a wide range of vet treatments for illnesses and injuries, allowing you to focus on what matters: looking after your beloved fur baby when they need it most.

 Limitations of pet insurance to keep in mind include:

-• Premiums will increase each year as your pet ages due to the increasing likelihood of health issues and taking into account the rising average cost of care for pets like yours.
+- Premiums will increase each year as your pet ages due to the increasing likelihood of health issues and taking into account the rising average cost of care for pets like yours.

-• Excesses may apply depending on the policy (our Nose-to-Tail Cover provides an annual excess option while some providers charge a per condition excess).
+- Excesses may apply depending on the policy (our Nose-to-Tail Cover provides an annual excess option while some providers charge a per condition excess).

-• Exclusions may apply to conditions that already existed before insurance is first taken out, or any conditions that develop during the initial policy waiting period/s.
+- Exclusions may apply to conditions that already existed before insurance is first taken out, or any conditions that develop during the initial policy waiting period/s.

-• Routine treatments are generally not covered unless optional extras are purchased, like Bow Wow Meow’s Routine Care Cover.
+- Routine treatments are generally not covered unless optional extras are purchased, like Bow Wow Meow’s Routine Care Cover.

 Pet insurance has some limits, however it can be a valuable way to help protect both you and your pet from unexpected vet bills and to help your pet get the treatment they need when they need it without wiping out your accumulated savings.